Panel Flying Impressions

 What functions should I put on my stick switches?

 On my infinity sticks, I put a Coolie Hat with Aileron/Elevator trim, a pushbutton screen swap for the center Chelton on the Left Stick, and the Right Chelton on the Right stick (I do not have the remote switch kit yet though, so it's not functional), I have the EFIS mute as the pinky button.
 The Trigger is the PTT switch.
 The Thumb button is the AP disconnect and Control Wheel Steering button.
 The (on)-off-(on) momentary toggle flips the frequencies on COM1 when up and COM2 when down.
 Every one of these functions I find useful, and I think will be very nice to have.
-The EFIS mute is indespensible, as is the CWS/AP button.
+The EFIS mute is indespensible, as is the CWS/AP disconnect button.
 I'm not for having flaps on the stick...not necessary, and possibly unsafe.
 I also have many of the functions (most just GROUND to activate) run through a panel switch that allows me to disconnect a single combined ground on the co-pilot side that lets me disable the co-pilot from running the trim, or frequency flip-flops.
 Keeps the kids from messing with things accidentally.

 Do I need a trim speed control system?